silveralcid/Mood-Voyage-Old/README.md

 Whether you're new to emotional intelligence or a seasoned practitioner of NVC, Mood Voyage offers a user-friendly platform to enhance self-awareness, foster personal growth, and cultivate more fulfilling relationships.
 By focusing on expressing and understanding needs, Mood Voyage helps create a more compassionate and collaborative approach to self-reflection and communication.

-Start your journey to emotional clarity and need fulfillment with Mood Voyage today!

 References:
 - Marlow, E., et al. (2012).
 Nonviolent communication training and empathy in male parolees.
 Journal of Correctional Health Care, 18(1), 8-19.
 - Nosek, M., et al. (2014).
 Nonviolent communication training increases empathy in baccalaureate nursing students: A mixed method study.
 Journal of Nursing Education and Practice, 4(10), 1-15.